Difegue/TVC-16/content/029-lcdonald.md

 Happy Sonic 2 Movie release day!...
 Is what I'd say if I'd actually managed to publish this on April 8th.
 It's been a while since Sonic's last been that present in popular culture, and I think I only fully realized that fact upon seeing the new [McDonald's toys](https://www.sonicstadium.org/2022/03/more-mcdonalds-sonic-2-happy-meal-toys-leaked/) planned for the movie.

-While ol McD's and Sonic have had a [long](https://www.sonicstadium.org/2019/02/how-mcdonalds-couldnt-keep-up-with-the-worlds-fastest-hedgehog/) and [fruitful](https://www.sonicstadium.org/2006/01/uk-mcdonalds-sonic-x-happy-meal-promotion-begins/) [relationship](http://info.sonicretro.org/Yuji_Naka_interview_by_Sega.com_(June_14,_2003)), there hasn't been a line of Sonic toys released since I was a kid all hyped up for the then-upcoming Sonic X and the Shadow spinoff. <sub>Blissful years</sub>
+While ol' McD's and Sonic have had a [long](https://www.sonicstadium.org/2019/02/how-mcdonalds-couldnt-keep-up-with-the-worlds-fastest-hedgehog/) and [fruitful](https://www.sonicstadium.org/2006/01/uk-mcdonalds-sonic-x-happy-meal-promotion-begins/) [relationship](http://info.sonicretro.org/Yuji_Naka_interview_by_Sega.com_(June_14,_2003)), there hasn't been a line of Sonic toys released since I was a kid all hyped up for the then-upcoming Sonic X and the Shadow spinoff. <sub>Blissful years</sub>

 Thinking that a brand new generation of kids will fall prey to Hedgehog fandom makes me feel slightly older, but it mostly motivated me to take out my old collection of [Sonic McDonald's LCD games.](http://info.sonicretro.org/McDonald%27s_Sonic_LCD_games)